smiley-maker/PixelMon/README.md

 I created a PyTorch implementation of a Variational Autoencoder (VAE) for generating pixel art images.
 The VAE architecture is designed to learn the underlying distribution of pixel art and generate new samples from this distribution.

+## Overview

+A Variational Autoencoder is a generative model that learns a compressed, latent representation of data.
+It consists of two main components:

+* **Encoder:**  The encoder network takes an input image and compresses it into a lower-dimensional latent vector.
+This vector represents the essential features of the input image.
+The encoder outputs the mean $\mu$ and log variance $\sigma$ of a distribution in the latent space.
+* **Decoder:** The decoder network takes a sample from the latent space (obtained by reparameterization using $\mu$ and $\sigma$) and attempts to reconstruct the original image.

 ## Dataset

 The pixel art dataset is available on [Kaggle](https://www.kaggle.com/datasets/ebrahimelgazar/pixel-art/data).
 It contains 89,000 16x16 RGB pixel art images.
 A few example images from the data are shown below.